 Isn’t that the conventional wisdom?
-Whenever a person gets old, or even “old,” they complain about the growing rapidity of time.
+The older we get, the more that time feels like it’s speeding up.
 Weeks seem shorter.
-The endless summers of childhood become one or two sweaty months of having to wear work clothes in 90 degree weather.
+The endless summers of childhood become one or two sweaty months of having to wear work clothes in 90-degree weather.
 The holidays come and go before you realize it.
 Time used to go slow enough that you could run out of things to do and actually get bored.
-Now, most people complain about not having the time to do the stuff they claim to want but never really pursue.
+Now, it seems like you never have enough time to accomplish the things you want to do.

 As you all know, I’m committed to living well over living long.
 I’ll take a long life, but I’m more interested in compressing my morbidity—the end-of-life inability to take care of oneself and appreciate the good things this world offers.
 If a long life means being hooked up to life support for the last ten years, I’ll pass.

-An important piece of living well as you age that most never consider is taking advantage of the fact that time perception is entirely a construction of the brain.
-By slowing down the perceived passage of time, you seemingly have more of it and live longer—and better.
+An important piece of living well as you age is taking advantage of the fact that time perception is entirely a construct of the brain.
+By slowing down the perceived passage of time, you seemingly have more of it which can feel like you’re living longer and better.

-Stop thinking of time as money (even if it is).
+1. Stop thinking of time as money (even if it is)